shuffle-project/melvin-asr/docs/research/Translation Models and S_M4T/Readme.md

 Not based on translated segments because that would be more overhead.
 There are more ways to improve the aligment, but again, the ROI is hereby the best.

+### Special character languages

+The aligment bases it's calculation on whitespace separation.
+For example chinese translation comes in blocks which are separated by `,`
+Since we are not versed in the language, we aren't sure how to handle this properly.
+Due to the RecursiveSegmentation used for the tokenizer, it is guaranteed that the language has some splitting that is used.

 ## Parallel models

 We tested a setup with the rest runner and the Translation set to run on cuda:0